foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

    cd embarc_osp\example\baremetal\blinky
    make TOOLCHAIN=gnu BOARD=emsk BD_VER=23 CUR_CORE=arcem11d run

 .. note:: No peripheral modules are required to run the ``blinky`` example.
+If there are LEDs on boards, these LED will be used to blink; If there are no LEDs on boards, a blink message will be output in the UART.

 See the following manual for information on make/gmake command and embARC makefile system.